Kyle-Shanks/Aeronaut/README.md

 ## Overview
 Aeronaut is composed of 4 primary synths, 10 simple synths, and 2 noise synths.

-The 4 primary synths at the top have their own individual effects (Vibrato, Stereo Panning, Delay, Distortion, Filter, and Reverb) and are routed directly to the master dynamics chain (Compressor and Master Volume).
+The 4 primary synths at the top have their own individual effects (Vibrato, Stereo Panning, Delay, Distortion, Filter, and Reverb) and are routed directly to the master dynamics chain (Compressor, Equalizer, and Master Volume).

 The 10 simple synths and 2 noise synths share a chain of 4 effects (Distortion, Bit Crusher, Filter, and Reverb) which is then routed to the master dynamics chain.